Europäische Bankenregulierung der Zukunft - Weniger Komplexität, mehr Wettbewerbsfähigkeit?

 The debate over simpler yet competitive banking regulation has gained significant momentum.
-The decisive phase is now beginning: The European Commission’s consultation on the competitiveness of the European banking market has received over 200 responses, which will be analyzed in a competitiveness report by July 15, 2026.
+Now, the decisive phase is beginning: Over 200 comments were received and evaluated in response to the European Commission’s consultation on the competitiveness of the European banking market.
 The European Parliament, the Council of the EU, and the Commission have announced a reform package (“Amendments to the banking framework”) for early 2027.

 In addition to providing expert analysis, the event focuses on fostering dialogue with participants.
 The aim of the event is to contextualize key developments in the current debate and to highlight potential implications for banks at an early stage.